Afternoon wedding dress-code

 Wear wedge heels at an outdoor wedding

 If the party is outside, go for elegant wedge heels that match the vibe of your dress.
 They help you walk on the lawn and not to stick in the lawn.
 You want to wear the new shoes still after the wedding party is over.
-Peep toe pumps are a great option with shorter dresses.
+Peep toe pumps are a great option with short dresses – read above-the-knee.
 If the fabric of the dress is matte go for patent leather pumps in the same color of black.
 Nude patent leather is a great option for gemstone colored dresses.
 Blush or metallic pumps work nicely with pastel shade dresses.
 In the US, a black pants suit with chiffon top or a tuxedo are great choices too.

 Don’t match the color of the clutch and shoes